What is the definition of accounting according to AICPA?+

 What is the difference between book-keeping and accounting?+

-Book-keeping is only the recording step — it involves identifying and entering financial transactions in books of accounts.
-Accounting is wider and includes book-keeping plus classifying, summarising, analysing, interpreting and communicating financial information.
+Book-keeping is only the recording step — it identifies financial transactions and enters them in books of accounts.
+Accounting is wider: it includes book-keeping plus classifying, summarising, analysing, interpreting and communicating financial results.
 A book-keeper records; an accountant analyses and helps management make decisions.

 What are the three types of accounts in accounting?+

-The three golden rules are: (1) Personal Account — Debit the receiver, Credit the giver.
-(2) Real Account — Debit what comes in, Credit what goes out.
-(3) Nominal Account — Debit all expenses and losses, Credit all incomes and gains.
-These rules guide every journal entry in double entry book-keeping.
+Personal Account: Debit the Receiver, Credit the Giver.
+Real Account: Debit what comes in, Credit what goes out.
+Nominal Account: Debit all expenses and losses, Credit all incomes and gains.
+These three rules guide every journal entry in double entry book-keeping.

 What is the dual aspect concept in accounting?+

-The dual aspect concept states that every financial transaction has two equal and opposite effects.
-One account is debited and another is credited by the same amount.
-This forms the foundation of double entry book-keeping.
-The basic accounting equation — Assets = Capital + Liabilities — always stays balanced because of this concept.
+The dual aspect concept states that every financial transaction has two equal and opposite effects — one account is debited and another is credited by the same amount.
+This is the basis of double entry book-keeping and keeps the accounting equation (Assets = Capital + Liabilities) always balanced.

 Who are the internal users of accounting information?+

-Internal users are people inside the business who use accounting information for management and decisions.
-They include: (1) Owners or shareholders — to check profitability and returns, (2) Management — to plan, budget and control operations, and (3) Employees — to assess job security and salary prospects.
+Internal users are people inside the business: (1) Owners or shareholders — to check profitability and returns, (2) Management — to plan, budget and control operations, and (3) Employees — to assess job security and salary prospects.

 Who are the external users of accounting information?+

-External users are outside the organisation.
-They include: (1) Banks and lenders — to check creditworthiness before giving loans, (2) Investors — to decide whether to invest or withdraw funds, (3) Government — for tax assessment and regulation, (4) Creditors — to check if the business can pay its debts on time, and (5) Customers — to assess the long-term stability of their supplier.
+External users include: Banks and lenders — creditworthiness before giving loans; Investors — investment decisions; Government — tax assessment and regulation; Creditors — checking if debts will be repaid on time; Customers — assessing long-term stability of their supplier.

-The going concern concept assumes that a business will continue to operate indefinitely and does not plan to shut down in the near future.
-Because of this, assets are recorded at historical cost (minus depreciation) rather than their immediate sale value.
-For example, a machine bought for ₹5,00,000 is shown at cost less depreciation, not at the price it would fetch if sold today.
+The going concern concept assumes a business will continue to operate indefinitely.
+Because of this, assets are recorded at historical cost minus depreciation, not at immediate sale value.
+For example, machinery bought for ₹5,00,000 is shown at cost less depreciation, not its resale price.

 What is the difference between debit and credit in accounting?+

-Debit means the left side of an account (abbreviated Dr.) and Credit means the right side (Cr.).
-For asset and expense accounts, an increase is recorded as a debit.
-For liability, capital and income accounts, an increase is recorded as a credit.
-The golden rules of accounting determine which account is debited and which is credited for each type of transaction.
+Debit (Dr.) is the left side of an account; Credit (Cr.) is the right side.
+For asset and expense accounts, an increase is a debit.
+For liability, capital and income accounts, an increase is a credit.
+The golden rules of accounting determine which is debited and which is credited for every transaction.

 What is capital in accounting and how is it calculated?+